Line Interactive vs Online UPS: Which system is right for you?

 How to Decide

-Minuteman’s online Endeavor LCD Series offers units with true sine wave output and AC-DC-AC conversion ranging from 1-10kVA, making it ideal for sensitive, high-powered equipment.
+Minuteman’s online Endeavor LCD Series offers units with true sine wave output and AC-DC-AC conversion ranging from 1kVA to 10kVA, making it ideal for sensitive, high-powered equipment.
 Minuteman’s line interactive UPSs have simulated sine waves with voltage regulation, making them a great compromise between cost and quality.

-With its simulated true sine wave output, voltage regulation and versatility, the EnterprisePlus LCD is a perfect bridge between the online and line interactive units.
+With its simulated true sine wave output, voltage regulation, and versatility, the EXR Series is a perfect bridge between the online and line interactive units.
 This UPS has factors typically associated with both the online and line interactive while also having independent battery bypass.
 Independent battery bypass ensures that after normal power is restored, the unit will move from battery power or voltage regulation back to utility power automatically.